 Drop in and see 345 million years of geological history for yourself.

-The 25 minute wheelchair accessible Short Tour starts at the awe-inspiring Chapel of the Ages cavern.
-As you learn the history of the Caverns, you’ll also see amazing and rare crystals.
-Or, for a more active adventure, the 2+ hour off trail guided Explorers Tour goes deep into the Caverns to experience rarely seen areas.
+The 25-minute wheelchair accessible Short Tour starts at the awe-inspiring Chapel of the Ages cavern.
+As you learn the history of the Caverns, you'll also see amazing and rare crystals.
+Or, for a more active adventure, the 2-plus hour off-trail guided Explorers Tour goes deep into the Caverns to experience rarely seen areas.

 The Grand Canyon Cavern provides rooming at The Caverns Inn and offers campgrounds, both close to the caverns' entrance.

 If you're looking for a truly unforgettable visit, take advantage of the full experience and stay underground!
 The room is 220 feet below the surface and comes fully furnished for your comfort.
 There's just one suite, so make sure to book in advance.

 Tours are available from 10 a.m. – 4 p.m.